 Will I really get lost in the corn maze?

 Yes, but in a very fun way!
-There are educational mailboxes to help you navigate through the corn maze.
+There are educational questions to help you navigate through the corn maze.
 If you need additional assistance, we have "corn cops" in the maze to point you in the right direction.

 What else is there to do at the farm besides the corn maze?

 You can also visit our beautiful farm stand!
-We grow the very best pumpkins, squash, gourds, straw, cornstalks, Fall Decorative Corn & more!
+We grow the very best pumpkins, squash, gourds, straw, cornstalks, fall decorative corn & more!
 We feature products from our own farm and local farms, as well as products from NH Made members.
 In the winter months, we offer public and private horse-drawn Wagon and Sleigh rides.
 In late July/early August we hold our Sunflower Festival.

 Do you do any special events during the year?

 Yes we do!
 We offer night time corn mazes a few times every fall, public sleigh ride events in the winter, special events during our Sunflower Festival, and we co-host a few events throughout the year with Flag Hill Distillery & Winery.
-See our Special Sleigh Ride events page for winter events, and our Sunflower Festival page for summer events.
+See our Sleigh Ride page for winter events, and our Sunflower Festival page for summer events.
 Check our website and our Facebook page often for other news and event info!